 The Binary to Hexadecimal Converter at ConvertBinary.com is really easy to use.

 Just follow these steps: enter your binary number in the first field, then push the “Convert” button.

 The hexadecimal representation for your binary number will immediately appear in the field below.

 To convert binary numbers to their Hexadecimal equivalent, you have two options: you can either use an online converter (like the one provided for free by ConvertBinary.com), or you can do it manually.

-If you want to learn how to convert decimal to binary manually, you can read this guide, or watch the associated tutorial.
+If you want to learn how to convert binary to hexadecimal manually, you can read this guide, or watch the associated tutorial.

 It converts the input from Binary to ASCII first, then it uses programming functions to convert the decimal number representing each ASCII character to Hexadecimal.